conao3/leaf.el/README.md

 You can of course set multiple variables and set the evaluation result of the S expression to a variable.

-The value set to `custom-face` should also be quoed to emphasize uniformity as `leaf`.
+The value set to `custom-face` should also be quoted to emphasize uniformity as `leaf`.

 ```emacs-lisp
 (cort-deftest-with-macroexpand leaf/custom